Information Literacy Faculty Fellows Program

 Information for 2023 Cohort

-Due to Covid-19, the Spring 2021 ILFF program will be run via a largely asynchronous Canvas course from February 20-April 2, except for two synchronous meetings which will be held via Zoom.
-Every Fellow is expected to actively participate during each week of the 6-week Fellowship by consuming the learning material and participating in discussion boards with Faculty Fellow peers.
+The Spring 2022 ILFF program will be run in a flipped classroom model in which participants will work with content in a Canvas course and attend synchronous sessions to apply and discuss their learning.
+Every Fellow is expected to actively participate during each week of the five-week Fellowship by consuming the learning material and participating in synchronous sessions with Faculty Fellow peers.